HoWingYip/learning-react/README.md

 # learning-react
 This is a repository for me to learn React.
-If you could provide it, help would be greatly appreciated.
+Help would be greatly appreciated if you could provide it.
 Thanks!